ericwang05/BYU_043_Game/README.md

 ```
 Welcome to Tic Tac Toe!

-How many players are there?(1 or 2):2
+How many players?: 2

-Do you want to be X or O?
+PLAYER 1 will go first.

+Player 1 , what is your letter?:
 x
-player 1 will go first.
+Just so you know, 1 is the lower left hand corner, and 9 is the upper right corner.

    |   |
    |   |
    |   |